Elementary equivalence and diffeomorphism groups of smooth manifolds: Regularity detection

-The main result of this paper is now straightforward. \begin{proof}[Proof of the Main Theorem, for dimension at least two] Under the hypotheses of the theorem, we first deduce that $M\cong N$ from Theorem~\ref{thm:mfd}.
-Assuming $r<s$, we then pick $q\in\bQ$ such that $1\le r\le q<s\le\infty$.
-We have that $G\models \phi_q$ by part (\ref{p:reg1}) of Theorem~\ref{thm:reg}.
-This violates part (\ref{p:reg2}) of the same theorem, since we have assumed $H\le\Diff^s(N)$. \end{proof}
+A simple variation of the above argument (using $\rho_{M,1/2}$, for instance) proves that in Main Theorem, if one of $r$ or $s$ is zero then the other is also zero; the content of Section~\ref{s:mfd} is not needed in this case.
+Combined with Theorem~\ref{thm:reg}, we obtain the part ``$r=s$'' of the conclusion in Main Theorem for the case $\dim M, \dim N \ge2$.

-We finish this paper with an argument in dimension one.
-The basic strategy is to mimic an idea in~\cite{KK2020crit} that constructs homeomorphisms of the interval and of the circle of specified regularity.
-The following result is an immediate consequence of Theorem 2.9 in~\cite{KK2020crit}:
+With regard to the Main Theorem, it only remains for us to prove the case that $M$ and $N$ are copies of $S^1$.
+The basic strategy for this case $\dim M=1$ is to mimic an idea in~\cite{KK2020crit}, which is to construct diffeomorphisms of the interval and of the circle of specified regularity.
+We first note the following consequence of Theorem 2.9 in~\cite{KK2020crit}, which asserts that a regularity gives an upper asymptotic bound for the density of the set $A_f$ of ``indices with big displacements'' of increasing powers $f^{N_i}$.

 \begin{lem} Let $r\in\R_{\geq 1}$ be written as $r=k+\tau$, where $k\in\N$ and $\tau\in [0,1)$, and let $\delta>0$.
 Suppose that: \begin{enumerate} \item $f$ is a $C^r$ diffeomorphism of $I$. \item $f$ is supported on an infinite collection $\{J_i\subseteq I\}_{i\in\omega}$ of disjoint intervals such that $\sup J_i<\inf J_{i+1}$ for each $i$. \item $\{N_i\}_{i\in\omega}\subseteq \N$ is a sequence of natural numbers such that